 Yes, his hat had a logo.
 Yes, I removed it.
 I love ya’ll but you don’t need to know who he drives for. 😉

 Girl Child #1 is biologically his and usually answers to Laura.
 She is 14, an honors student – a member of National Junior Honor Society – and is my helper around here.
-She has a sense of humor that is rarely seen in a kid her age, will actually talk politics with me, is first chair flute, is the shortest one in the house and is a girl after my own heart.
+She has a sense of humor that is rarely seen in a kid her age, will actually talk politics with me, plays flute in the marching band, is the shortest one in the house and is a girl after my own heart.
 She is Girl Child #1 because she is five days older than Girl Child #2.
 Yes; five days.

 Girl Child #2 is biologically mine and if you’re a long time reader, you may already know her.
 She is my Emma and one of the most amazing human beings that I know.
 Being five days younger than Laura, she is 14 as well and is technically the baby of the family.
 She is also the tallest one of the family even topping Steve by over an inch.
 She plays softball, loves music and has one fantastic singing voice.
 Her sense of humor is unparalleled and she is constantly making both Steve and I laugh until we cry.
 She is also the reason that Six Dollar Family exists as it does.